-The UCD90160 monitors whether the rail stays within a window of normal operation.
+The UCD90160A monitors whether the rail stays within a window of normal operation.
 There are two programmable warning levels (under and over) and two programmable fault levels (under and over).
 When any monitored voltage goes outside of the warning or fault window, the PMBALERT# pin is asserted immediately, and the appropriate bits are set in the PMBus status registers (see Figure 9).
 Detailed descriptions of the status registers are provided in the UCD90xxx Sequencer and System Health Controller PMBus Command Reference and the PMBus Specification.

 A programmable glitch filter can be enabled or disabled for each MON input.
-A glitch filter for an input defined as a voltage can be set between 0 and 102 ms with 400-μs resolution.
+A glitch filter for an input defined as a voltage can be set between 0 and 102 ms with $400-\mu s$ resolution.
+The glitch filter only applies to fault responses; a fault condition that is filtered by the glitch filter will still be recorded in the fault log.